openmindculture/wp-incompatibility-status/incompatibility-status/trunk/readme.txt

 == Description ==

-Gutenberg Incompatibility Status adds a status message to the admin dashboard to display possible incompatibility issues using the block editor and full-site editing.
+Incompatibility Status adds a status message to the admin dashboard to display possible incompatibility issues using the block editor and full-site editing.

-Gutenberg Incompatibility Status is a WordPress plugin that checks for possibly incompatible configurations concerning the new block editor and full-site editing features of WordPress that might conflict with existing plugins and settings like page builders, the classic editor plugin, or themes and plugins that do not support the intended WordPress features yet.
+Incompatibility Status is a WordPress plugin that checks for possibly incompatible configurations concerning the new block editor and full-site editing features of WordPress that might conflict with existing plugins and settings like page builders, the classic editor plugin, or themes and plugins that do not support the intended WordPress features yet.